Gifts As Super As She Is

 Purpose Meets Purchase — Creative That Cut Through —

-Mecca’s store experience is internationally celebrated, and we carried our campaign right into the heart of it — ensuring that a customer walking into Mecca during the Mother's Day period could instantly the campaign’s world.
-For a gifting occasion where customers are open to suggestion, creative consistency isn't a nice to have, it's a critical sales tool.
+Mecca’s store experience is internationally celebrated, and we carried our campaign right into the heart of it — ensuring that a customer walking into Mecca during the Mother's Day period could instantly find the campaign’s world.
+For a gifting occasion where customers are easily suggestible, creative consistency is a critical sales tool.

-TikTok carried the campaign's super energy into the channel where Mecca's audience spends the most time.
+TikTok carried the campaign into the channel where Mecca's youngest audience spend the most time.
 Native content kept the message platform-appropriate without softening the commercial intent.

-Owned channels — like web, EDM, and the Mecca Memo — focussed on consideration and conversion.
-Long-form copy did the work that shorter forms couldn’t, explaining why a specific products were worth buying, in language that connected their performance to the emotion of the occasion.
+Owned channels — like web and EDM — focussed on consideration and conversion.
+Long-form copy did the work that shorter forms couldn’t, explaining why specific products were worth buying, in language that connected their performance to the campaign and occasion.